You’re driving along one day, minding your own business, when the car’s transmission indicator lights up. Okay – what now?

 No Extra Symptoms

-You might not notice anything else at all.
+You might not observe anything else at all.

 Something has still caused the light to come on.
 This needs to be investigated using an advanced OBD code reader found at a professional shop.